Oil plunge sets off search for tanks, revives dormant Cushing storage trade

 "The contango will begin to feed on itself and get steeper, unless the Saudis and Russia pull an about face."

-(Reporting by Devika Krishna Kumar in New York; editing by Richard Pullin)
+(Reporting by Devika Krishna Kumar in New York Additional reporting by Jane Chung in Seoul, Roslan Khasawneh and Florence Tan in Singapore Editing by Richard Pullin and Louise Heavens)

 ((devika.kumar@thomsonreuters.com; +1 646 223 6059; Reuters Messaging: devika.kumar.thomsonreuters.com@reuters.net))